Ninja-Squad/ngx-valdemort/release/README.md

    `git clone https://github.com/Ninja-Squad/ngx-valdemort.git ngx-valdemort.ninja-squad.com`.
    In the `ngx-valdemort.ninja-squad.com` directory, checkout the `gh-pages` branch:
    `git checkout gh-pages`.
-   Then execute `yarn demobuild` and `yarn doc` in the main repository to generate the documentation, and the demo, delete the previous content (except for the CNAME file), and copy the `dist/demo` folder to the `ngx-valdemort.ninja-squad.com/` folder.
+   Then execute `yarn build:demo` and `yarn doc` in the main repository to generate the documentation, and the demo, delete the previous content (except for the CNAME file), and copy the `dist/demo` folder to the `ngx-valdemort.ninja-squad.com/` folder.
    Add, commit and push everything:
    ```
    cd ngx-valdemort
-   yarn demobuild
+   yarn build:demo
    yarn doc
    cd ../ngx-valdemort.ninja-squad.com
    rm -r *